St. Amant High School Band Handbook

 Marching band uniforms will be issued to students each week out of the Band Room.
-Students must wear shorts and a T-shirt under the uniform at all times.
+Students must wear shorts and a the band uniform dry fit t-shirt under the uniform at all times.
 At the conclusion of the game, the uniforms will be picked up at the place where they were distributed.
 Failure to return a uniform will result in disciplinary action, and the assessment of a fine equal to cost of cleaning the uniform.

 The marching uniform includes black Drill Master shoes, black socks, black gloves, uniform pants, and uniform coat.
 Excessive makeup, face painting, jewelry, or extreme hair styles are not acceptable.
 During hot weather, and at all other designated performances, students will wear the black St. Amant Band polo shirt with solid black pants, Drill Master* shoes, and black socks.

-Concert uniforms will consist of a black tuxedo, black Drill Master shoes, black socks, white tuxedo shirt, and white bow tie.
+Concert uniforms will consist of a black tuxedo jacket, black shoes, black socks, black dress shirt, and black tie.
 Girls may wear a tuxedo if desired, but are encouraged to wear a solid black dress, blouse/skirt outfit, or other acceptable solid black attire (concert black).